bongiozzo/musica_mustdie/output/band_evenvast.md

 # Even Vast

+a-la The Gathering

-Дискография
+## Дискография

-"Hear me out" 1999, Gothic
+### "Hear me out" 1999, Gothic

+-  Never hear me
+-  Once again
+-  The one you wish
+-  Foolish game
+-   Memories
+-  Energy
+-  Believe me
+-  Ru

+Recorded in August 1998 at BEAUFORT RECORDING STUDIO, Bovenkarspel, Holland.
+Engineered, produced and mixed by Han SWAGERMAN Sr..
+Mastered at PKM STUDIO, Vercelli, Italy.

-"Outsleeping" 2003, Gothic
+### "Outsleeping" 2003, Gothic

+01. Ordinary Incomprehensions
+02. Lust Because Of You
+03. She Knows
+04. Dawning Gloom
+05. Lost In You
+06. After All
+07. Defeated
+08. Scared For The Last Time
+09. Outsleeper
+bonus track:
+10. Dawning Gloom (video clip)

+Luca Martello (guitars)
+Antonietta Scilipoti (vocals and keyboards)
+Diego Maniscalco (bass)
+Michel Pennazio (drums)

+Recorded at One Voice Recording Studio, Chivasso (Torino), Italy.
+Mastered at Powerplay Mastering Studios, Berlin, Germany.
+Released by Painkiller Records (Belgium)

-"Teach Me How to Bleed" 2007, Gothic
+### "Teach Me How to Bleed" 2007, Gothic

+1. Infected	04:02
+2. Away	04:09
+3. Limelight	04:33
+4. Love Will Tear Us Apart (Joy Division cover)	03:19
+5. Breakaway	03:54
+6. I Do	03:50
+7. About You	03:40
+8. Misbecoming	04:46
+9. For The Things I Care	03:45
+10. Sleep

 ## Отношения с другими группами